tejzpr/webex-teams-linux/Readme.md

 * https://help.webex.com/en-us/9vstcdb/Webex-for-Linux
 * https://www.webex.com/downloads.html

-## If you are looking for a CLI tool to access Webex Teams please use https://github.com/tejzpr/webex-teams-cli
+## If you are looking for a CLI tool to access Webex Teams please consider using https://github.com/tejzpr/webex-teams-cli

 ---------------------------
 ## Webex Teams Client for Linux, built with Electron & Nativefier